Stereo neutrino spectrum of 235U fission rejects sterile neutrino hypothesis: Methods

 \subsection{Spectrum analysis}

-The systematic uncertainties relevant for the spectrum analysis are given in Extended Data Fig.~\ref{fig:syst}a.
-The measurement of the aperture of the calibration diaphragm measuring the flow inside the primary circuit of the ILL reactor showed excellent stability, thus confirming the accuracy of the evaluation of the reactor power (1.4\% uncertainty).
+The systematic uncertainties relevant for the spectrum analysis are given in Extended Data Table.~\ref{tab:syst}.b.
+A survey of the diaphragm used to determine the flow of heavy water inside the primary circuit of the ILL reactor has been performed in 2022.
+It has shown an excellent stability of the geometry of the aperture, thus confirming the accuracy of the evaluation of the reactor power (1.4\% uncertainty \cite{STEREO:2020fvd}).

-Two complementary implementations of the Tikhonov approach developped by the \STEREO collaboration give the same results.
+Two complementary implementations of the Tikhonov approach developped by the \textsc{Stereo} collaboration give the same results.
 They are presented in details in \cite{STEREO:2020hup,Stereo:2021wfd}.
 The strength of the Tikhonov regularisation is carefully chosen to preserve the shape information of the spectrum at the scale of a few bins, but by definition it dampens the fluctuations between neighbouring bins, which become correlated.
 For the same reason, a real high-frequency (2-bin) feature in the spectrum will be smoothed out.
-These two effects are encoded in the covariance matrix and in a filter matrix, available in the supplementary materials \cite{supplementary}.
-Importantly, models should be folded through the filter matrix to ensure an unbiased comparison with \STEREO unfolded spectrum \cite{Stereo:2021wfd}.
+These two effects are encoded in the covariance matrix and in a filter matrix, available in the supplementary materials \cite{hepdata.132368}.
+Importantly, models should be folded through the filter matrix to ensure an unbiased comparison with \textsc{Stereo} unfolded spectrum \cite{Stereo:2021wfd}.

 The HM-based prediction for the IBD rates is built as follows.
 The antineutrino flux ($\overline{\nu}$/fission) is taken as the exponential of a sixth-order polynomial based on Ref.~\cite{Huber:2011wv}.
 We then multiply the antineutrino flux by the IBD cross section from Ref.~\cite{STRUMIA200342}.
-In order to characterize the spectral distortion around 5.5~MeV, we describe the excess by a Gaussian and built the following model based on the HM prediction $\Phi^\mathrm{HM}$:
+In order to characterize the spectral distortion around 5.5~MeV, we describe the excess by a Gaussian and build the following model based on the HM prediction $\Phi^\mathrm{HM}$: